QiuYukang/5G-LENA/doc/source/nr-module.rst

 In this section, we present the design of the different features and procedures that we have developed following 3GPP Release-15 NR activity.
-For those features/mechanisms/layers that still have not been upgraded to NR, the current design following LTE specifications is also detailed.
+For those features/mechanisms/layers that still have not been upgraded to NR, the current design following LTE specifications is also indicated.

 Architecture